 Besides graham crackers you need:

-Let’s talk about sugar for a second.
-99% of recipes you see use granulated sugar.
+BROWN SUGAR: 99% of recipes you see use granulated sugar.
 That’s fine, you can use that if you want.
 I like using brown sugar.
 Brown sugar is my favorite kind of sugar, and graham crackers are very brown sugary.
 It fits.

-I used unsalted butter in all my recipes, but you can substitute salted if you need too.
+BUTTER: I used unsalted butter in all my recipes, but you can substitute salted if you need too.
 You won’t notice a huge difference.

 Cinnamon gives the crust a little secret flavor that goes with just about everything.
 But, if you’re not a cinnamon person, you can leave it out.